luigislam/WinWaitExclusion/README.md

 MIT License.
 Do whatever you want with this script.

 ### What is this Library for?
-This is designed to cover for the flaws of AHK's RunWait and WinWait functions.
-RunWait fails when it comes to dealing with executables that open multiple windows since it only waits and grabs the ID of the 1st window and doesn't account more windows.
-WinWait fails when these new windows having matching WinTitles with your pre-existing windows.
 This Class will cover for RunWait and WinWait's flaws by having its own WinWait function that maintains an Array of Window IDs to ignore duplicate matches and some small tools for copying/deleting the Array values.
+* AHK's built-in RunWait fails when it comes to dealing with executables that open multiple windows since it only waits and grabs the ID of the 1st window and doesn't account more windows.
+* AHK's built-in WinWait fails when these new windows having matching WinTitles with your pre-existing windows.

-### Explanation on usage
+### Simple Explanation on usage
 1. Initialize the Class first.
-2. Run your Apps normally via the Run Function
+2. Run your Apps via the Run Function.
 3. Use your Class.WinWait() or Class.WinWaitArray() methods to get the ID of the windows that will be appearing.
 4. Done.